-Footy starts tonight and I’m cherry ripe for it.
+Footy starts tonight, and I’m cherry ripe for it.
 The pre-season of unsatisfying fake football and rampant speculation finally comes to an end, and there’s a general sense of enthusiasm and expectation around town.
-Around the office people clump and gather to discuss the footy and contemplate their chances.
-Everyone’s a winner this time of year, and anything is possible, but that can change quick.
+Around the office, people clump and gather to discuss the footy and contemplate their chances.
+Everyone’s a winner this time of year, and anything is possible, but that can change quickly.

-For the first time ever I thought I’d give you the benefit of my wisdom by nominating what I believe will be the top eight at the end of the home and away season.
+For the first time, I thought I’d give you the benefit of my wisdom by nominating what I believe will be the top eight at the end of the home and away season.
 It’s a tough gig because you’re basing it off last year’s form and the sketchy, misleading form shown in the pre-season.
-Players have come and gone and switched clubs in the off season, and how they fit in and what impact they have is no more than speculation right now.
-Come Monday it’ll much easier because some true form will have been exposed, and most importantly some idea of intensity and attitude will be revealed.
+Players have come and gone, and switched clubs in the offseason, and how they fit in and what impact they have is no more than speculation right now.
+Come Monday it’ll be much easier because some true form will have been exposed, and most importantly, some idea of intensity and attitude will be revealed.

 Anyway, here it is.